 Identifier: Discover opportunities for improvement

-lnfluencer: Be an advocate of six sigma tools and strategy
+influencer: Be an advocate of six sigma tools and strategy

 Master Black Belts:

-Six sigma master black belts are typically in full-time process improvement positions.
+Six Sigma master black belts are typically in full-time process improvement positions.
 They are, first and foremost, teachers who mentor black belts and review their projects.
-Selection criteria for master black belts includes both quantitative skills and the ability to teach and mentor.
+Selection criteria for master black belts include both quantitative skills and the ability to teach and mentor.
 For master black belt recognition, an individual must be an active black belt who continues to demonstrate skill through significant positive -financial impact and customer benefits on projects.
 The ability to teach and mentor is evaluated by reviewing the number and caliber of people they have developed.
 Teaching may also be demonstrated in classroom environments.

-Six Sigma Green Belts are not usually in a full time process improvement positions.
-The term green belt is also borrowed from the martial arts, referring to an individual who has mastered the basic skills, but has less experience than black belts.
+Six Sigma Green Belts are not usually in a full-time process improvement positions.
+The term green belt is also borrowed from the martial arts, referring to an individual who has mastered the basic skills but has less experience than black belts.
 Green belts must demonstrate proficiency with statistical tools by using them for positive financial impact and customer benefits.
 Individuals may remain green belts or, with experience, they may become black belts.
 Green belts operate under the supervision and guidance of a black belt or master black belt.